 At Seventeen, he moved to Dallas, Texas where he attended the Booker T. Washington High School for the Performing and Visual Arts.
 He later dropped out, but picked up his music education courtesy of his uncle who would take him over to the Schooner’s jam in Dallas.
 As he became immersed in that scene, the aspiring guitarist crossed paths with a number of local luminaries who became teachers and mentors.
-Amongst those characters were Brian ‘Hash brown’ Calway, Sam Myers, Mike Morgan, Jim Suhler,Tutu Jones, Paul Size (of the Red Devils), the Moeller Bros., the Bramhall Bros., Pat Boyak, and Holland K. Smith alongside many others.
+Amongst those characters were Brian ‘Hash brown’ Calway, Sam Myers, Mike Morgan, Jim Suhler, and Tutu Jones.
 His first album, Blues From Dallas, was recorded in 1996, and later picked up and retooled for his national debut in ’97 as Burnin’ Up on the Cannonball Records label.
 His second album, Something’s Gotta Give, was produced by Jim Gaines and followed in ’98.
-Pittman toured with for Susan Tedeschi briefly in ’99, just long enough to make a television appearance with her on the Conan O’Brian Show.
+Pittman toured with Susan Tedeschi briefly in ’99, just long enough to make a television appearance with her on the Conan O’Brian Show.

-The following year he relocated to Austin and recorded his third album Full Circle, backed by Stevie Ray Vaughan’s rhythm section Double Trouble.
+The following year he relocated to Austin and recorded his third album ‘Full Circle,’ backed by Stevie Ray Vaughan’s rhythm section Double Trouble.
 He had a band with former Fabulous Thunderbirds bassist Preston Hubbard called Killer Instinct.
 “Preston was like a brother to me, I learned a lot from him.”
 Pittman received tutelage from Clifford Antone as well. “ I was able to learn from even more guitarists in my Austin Days, players like Derek O’brien, Mike Keller, Dave Biller, and Red Volkart.
 Even a young Gary Clark Jr. would from time to time show up with his parents.”
 Pittman also got to play with musicians like Hubert Sumlin, James Cotton, and Pinetop Perkins.
 Between 2008-2010 Pittman had five more independently released recordings under his belt.
 This flurry of activity eventually led to a new record contract with Delta Groove, and plans were immediately set in motion to record another album.

-Edge Of The World marked Shawn Pittman’s tenth release, and contains an inspired program of original material by an accomplished singer, songwriter and guitarist, recalling all the vintage tones and ambiance of the great blues recordings of the 1950’s and ’60’s.
+‘Edge Of The World’ marked Shawn Pittman’s tenth release, and contains an inspired program of original material by an accomplished singer, songwriter and guitarist, recalling all the vintage tones and ambiance of the great blues recordings of the 1950’s and ’60’s.
 Pittman plays virtually every instrument on the CD, handling vocals and guitar, to bass, drums and piano, on top of doubling as the album’s producer and engineer.
 Special guest Jonathan Doyle (Mighty Blue Kings, Jimmy Sutton’s Four Charms, White Ghost Shivers) represents the album’s only other personnel by contributing tenor & baritone saxophone on four songs.
 When asked to comment about the inspiration behind his latest and most ambitious project Pittman simply states “I’m just playing the music I want to hear.”

-Tulsa and Back to Dallas
+Tulsa and Back To Dallas

 Pittman moved back to Dallas in 2021, and as an adaptation to the pandemic, has expanded his repertoire to include acoustic/solo music.
 His latest release ‘Stompin’ Solo’ is his first all acoustic album on the CRS subsidiary Must Have Music.